fonoster/goodtok/README.md

 - [tRPC](https://trpc.io) is a library for building end-to-end type-safe APIs with TypeScript and Node.js.
 We connect all the services using tRPC.
 - [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) is an Internet standard for email transmission.
 We use SMTP to send emails to customers and agents.

-is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 ## Contact us

 Meet our sales team for any commercial inquiries.